Skip to Content

 • 1/2 teaspoon turmeric powder

-• 1 teaspoon black pepper powder(you can increase upto another 1/2 teaspoon)
+• 1 teaspoon black pepper powder(you can increase up to another 1/2 teaspoon)

 • Salt to season